ElMassimo/sublime-toggle-dark-mode/README.md

 [Package Control]: https://packagecontrol.io/installation
 [package]: https://packagecontrol.io/packages/toggle-dark-mode

-The [_Toggle Dark Mode_][package] plugin for [Sublime Text 4] allows you to toggle the Theme and Color Scheme according to your light and dark theme and color scheme preferences.
+The [_Toggle Dark Mode_][package] plugin for [Sublime Text 4] allows you to toggle dark mode independently from the system preferences, according to your light and dark theme and color scheme preferences.

 It uses the `auto` theme and color scheme feature in Sublime Text 4, so it works out of the box without any configuration, and following your preferences.